functional-koans/clojure-koans/README.md

 These exercises were started by [Aaron Bedra](http://github.com/abedra) of [Relevance, Inc.](http://github.com/relevance) in early 2010, as a learning tool for newcomers to functional programming.
-Aaron's macro-fu makes these koans extremely simple and fun to use, and to improve upon, and Relevance's initiative
+Aaron's macro-fu makes these koans extremely simple and fun to use, and to improve upon, and without Relevance's initiative, this project would not exist.

 Using the [koans](http://en.wikipedia.org/wiki/koan) metaphor as a tool for learning a programming language started with the